AkashSoftrefine/react-test-1/README.md

 2. Props Usage:
 The candidate should use props to pass data and customize components as needed.
 For example, dynamic content, such as text or images, should be passed as props to components.

-3. Styling with CSS Modules:
+3. Styling with CSS/SASS/SCSS:
-The project should make use of CSS Modules to apply styles to components.
-CSS Modules ensure that styles are scoped to individual components, preventing conflicts and enhancing maintainability.
+The project should make use of CSS/SASS/SCSS to apply styles to components.

 4. Responsive Design:
 The web application should be responsive, adapting to various screen sizes and orientations.
 Media queries and CSS flexbox/grid layouts may be used to achieve responsiveness.